tsdat/tsdat/docs/tutorials/vap_pipelines.md

 With the information contained in the above sections, you can create most VAP pipelines.
 The rest of this tutorial reviews the other two VAPs in this repository, as well as a number of features/idiosyncracies you might need to know for your own particular use case.
-This are listed as the following
+This are listed as the following:

 1. Creating a VAP dataset using the time coorinate from an ingest dataset
 2. Adding new coordinates to a VAP dataset